survivejs/react-book/manuscript/03_developing_with_webpack.md

 ## `html-webpack-plugin`

-In our current solution our build and development rely on the same `index.html`.
+In our current solution both build and development rely on the same `index.html`.
 That will cause problems as the project expands.
 Instead it's preferable to use `html-webpack-plugin` for this purpose.
 It can generate all the references we need without us having to tweak them manually.

 As a first step hit `npm i html-webpack-plugin --save-dev`.
 Get rid of `build/index.html`.
 We'll generate that dynamically next with some configuration.